4. Application Exercise – Tax Calculation

 }

-// process the current line of the data file
+// use the current line of the data file

-// write the result to the results file
+// enter the result in the results file

 // next taxpayer